caseyrboone/multi-location-vars/README.md

 A lightweight WordPress plugin that lets you manage **location‑specific variables** (address, phone, social links, hours, etc.) as a custom post type and output them anywhere via a single shortcode.
 The active location can be resolved from either a **cookie** or the **first URL path segment**, with a configurable default fallback.

-> ✅ This repository contains only descriptive, **vendor‑neutral** documentation and code.
-Any legacy brand references were removed for clarity and reusability.

 ---

 ## Key Features